-Portland scraps Texas boycott plan, allocates abortion funds instead
+Portland scraps Texas boycott, allocates abortion funds

 The new plan to fund reproductive services passed 4-1 on Wednesday.
 Commissioner Mingus Mapps cast the only ‘no’ vote, saying he was “genuinely mystified” by what the City Council was trying to accomplish by allocating the $200,000 to fund reproductive care.

-“Our city is overwhelmed by multiple crises; this council should focus on solving those,” said Mapps, who opposed Texas’ new anti-abortion law.
+“Our city is overwhelmed by multiple crises, this council should focus on solving those,” said Mapps, who opposed Texas’s new anti-abortion law.
 “We have a gun violence crisis.
 We have a homelessness crisis.
 We have a trash crisis.
 And we have a pandemic.”

 The announcement of a possible ban by Portland on doing business with Texas appeared to have come long before the actual policy making, as officials scrambled to nail down how such a boycott would work or could impact Oregon’s largest city.